Publié le by NmNomador

 Trying to Communicate in Amsterdam -- Attempting (and failing) to use our laptop during a house-sit in Amsterdam - WanderTooth Photos.

-Affordable Ways to Stay in Touch
+The Best Way to Stay in Touch

-While email is an obvious choice to communicate with your house-sitters, there are plenty of alternatives that may suit you and your house-sitter better, especially in an emergency, when instant communication is important.
+There are plenty of alternatives that may suit you and your house-sitter better, especially in an emergency, when instant communication is important.

 We’ve outlined some of our favourite options below.